afwolfe/CanvasCalendarFilter/README.md

     * `var courseList = ["English 9", "Social Studies 9", "Algebra I"];`

 ## Using the Script

-### Manually (not recommended)
+### Manually
-1. After finishing the setup, you can manually run the script by selecting `updateCalendarsForCourses` and clicking the play button at the top of Google Apps Script.
+1. After finishing the setup, you should manually run the script by selecting "updateCalendarsForCourses" and clicking the play button at the top of Google Apps Script to initially sync all of the calendars.
 2. This will manually create separate calendars for each of the courses you named in courseList, but won't keep them updated.